SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_033cd098-b21b-4c9b-85c4-c8174c307e48_do_not_edit_manually.md

 ??? abstract "Domain Group And Permission Enumeration"

     Detects adversaries attempts to find domain-level groups and permission settings.
 Commands such as net group /domain of the Net utility can list domain-level groups The knowledge of domain-level permission groups can help adversaries determine which groups exist and which users belong to a particular group.
 Adversaries may use this information to determine which users have elevated permissions, such as domain administrators.
 Wizard Spider, FIN6, and other groups used net in their campaigns.

     - **Effort:** advanced

+??? abstract "Domain Trust Created Or Removed"

+    A trust was created or removed to a domain.
+An attacker could perform that in order to do lateral movement easily between domains or shutdown the ability of two domains to communicate.

+    - **Effort:** advanced